edxeth/cli-proxy/README.md

 ```

 **How it works:**
-1. Client sends `stream=true` + tools to the proxy
+1. Client sends `stream=true` with tools to the proxy
-2. Proxy detects tools and forces `stream=false` to upstream (many OpenAI-compatible APIs don't support streaming + tools simultaneously)
+2. Proxy forwards the request with `stream=false` to upstream (A4F and similar providers don't support streaming + tools)
+3. Upstream returns a complete JSON response with tool calls
-3. Proxy transforms the non-streaming JSON response into SSE format for the client
+4. Proxy automatically transforms the JSON response into SSE chunks for the client
-4. Tool calls are preserved in the SSE delta field, appearing as if they came from a streaming response
+5. Tool calls appear in SSE delta fields as if they came from a streaming response

 ### Known Issues
 See `docs/OPUS_DROID_ISSUE.md` for documented issues with specific model/client combinations.

 ### RPM Rate Limiting
-The legacy proxy has a conservative default RPM limit to avoid overwhelming upstream APIs:
-- **Default**: `None` (no limit on local requests)
-- **Per-upstream config**: Can be set via the `rpm_limit` field in `~/.clp/legacy.json`
-- **Behavior**: When limit is reached, requests queue with exponential backoff

-If you hit rate limits, either:
-1. Increase the `rpm_limit` in config
-2. Contact the upstream provider (A4F) for higher limits
-3. Use multiple API keys with load balancing
+Each legacy configuration can declare an optional `rpm_limit`.
+When set to a positive number the proxy smooths request bursts so the upstream never returns a rate-limit error.
+Values `0` or `null` disable throttling entirely.

+- **Where**: `~/.clp/legacy.json` (or via the UI) → set `"rpm_limit": 10` for 10 requests/minute.
+- **How**: Requests queue with a short safety margin (≈10 %) instead of hammering the upstream.
+- **Disable**: Remove the field or set it to `0` for unlimited RPM.

+### Legacy health endpoint
+Every proxy exposes `GET /health` with its PID and active configuration.
+The dashboard already consumes this endpoint, but you can also poll it from external monitors if you launch services manually.

 ## Factory/Droid BYOK (works with the proxy)